1Ls: Applying for Financial Aid

 - Admitted students are automatically considered for merit-based scholarship decisions, and no separate application is required.
 We begin processing the bulk of our merit scholarships in mid-January; by late January, we are caught up with awards for offers made through the end of the year, and from that point through the end of the season, a merit award, if any, is made within about two weeks of an admissions offer.

 - Need-based grant decisions are made by the Financial Aid Office.
 To determine if you might qualify for need-based grants, admitted students must complete our simple online questionnaire, available in late February, on the Admitted Students website.
-Click on Mail & Money and Financial Aid Application to access the questionnaire.
+Click on Financial Aid and Need-Based Application to access the questionnaire.
 If it appears that you may be eligible for need-based grants after completing the questionnaire (available in February), we will direct you to complete additional financial aid information on the 2014-15 Need Access form to assist us in determining your available resources.
 At Michigan, because parent information is not required to apply for aid, we will disregard the data if you have completed the parent information for another school.
 Please note that we will not look at the Need Access form until after you first complete our form; completing the Need Access form alone is not sufficient to be considered for need-based aid.

 - In cases where no merit scholarships or need-based grants have been offered, the Financial Aid Office is occasionally able to take financial aid offers from competing schools into account.
 Please contact us for further information.